JonArbell/phish-alert-frontend/README.md

 ### APIs
 - **Google Safe Browsing API**: Detects unsafe links to protect users from phishing and malware threats.
-- **OpenAI API**: Provides secondary verification for URL safety by analyzing the URL response from Google Safe Browsing API.
-If the result is empty, OpenAI API performs additional analysis for enhanced safety validation.
+- **OpenAI API**: Performs secondary verification by analyzing the URL when Google Safe Browsing does not flag it as unsafe.
+It evaluates various risk factors such as domain structure, URL patterns, content indicators, and potential phishing characteristics to enhance safety validation.